navin-moorthy/navin-moorthy.github.io/content/blog/complete-react-developer-in-2019/index.md

 _`ReactDOM` renders our `<App />` by replacing the element with id `root`_

-_Global Styles and Service Workers are imported here_
+🌟*Global Styles and Service Workers are imported here*

 `src/index.css`